Bhogeswar Baruah: Early career

 Baruah began his running career with inter-platoon events, and won numerous 400 metres races.
 Then he began running in inter-department races between the army, navy and air force, where he again won the 400 metres as well as the relay.
 He finished second at the southern command meet which earned him a place at the Inter-Command championships in Pune, where the Northern, Eastern and Southern commands also competed.
 He finished third, earning a bronze medal, behind Makhan Singh who won the race.
-Baruah was thrilled at winning a medal and his services colour within a year of switching from football.
+He later recalled that he was thrilled at winning a medal and his services colour within a year of switching from football.

 Baruah's first national appearance came in 1963 at the All India Open Athletics Meet Relay in New Delhi.
 He was part of the services team, along with Makhan Singh, Ranjit Singh and another runner from the Jat Regiment, who competed in the 4x400 metres relay.
-Baruah ran in the first leg and gave his team the lead, and the other maintained the lead and won the race.
+Baruah ran in the first leg and gave his team the lead, and the others maintained the lead and won the race.
 This was Baruah's first national gold medal.
-After returning to Secunderabad, he trained in the off-season under a new coach Surya Narayan, whom Baruah later described as his first true athletics coach.
-Baruah attributed Narayan in helping him improve his scientific understanding of running and his methods for refining him.
+After returning to Secunderabad, he trained in the off-season under a new coach, Surya Narayan, whom Baruah later described as his "first true" athletics coach.
+He credited Narayan with helping him to improve his scientific understanding of running.
 In the 1963–64 national games held in Calcutta, Baruah, after making a slow start, failed to qualify for the finals.
-He was disappointed with the result, but Narayan encouraged him to begin preparing for the 800 metres.
-He then participated in the 400 metre and 800 metre race at the Open Athletics held in Sri Lanka in 1964, winning gold in both and setting a new Sri Lankan national record in the 800 metres.
+After this, he participated in the 400 metre and 800 metre race at the Open Athletics held in Sri Lanka in 1964, winning gold in both and setting a new Sri Lankan national record in the 800 metres.

-Narayan soon after left and went to train athletes abroad, and he was succeeded by Ilyas Babar who became Baruah's new coach.
+Narayan soon after left and went to train athletes abroad, and he was succeeded by Ilyas Babar, who became Baruah's new coach.

 In 1964, Baruah participated in the National Athletic Competition held in Chandigarh where he represented Rajasthan and in 1965, he participated in the National Athletic Competition held in Bangalore.
 He won a gold medal in the 400 metres for both of the events.